 DNA’s twisting double helix structure is one of the most beautiful and bewitching images in all of science.
 Dr. Effie Wang Petersdorf can still recall the moment she fell under its spell.

 She was an undergrad in a large lecture hall, sitting transfixed as Prof. Watson — of Watson and Crick and Franklin — described the code of life.
 Or at least what was known about it in the late 1970s.
 Scientists had started to sketch crude maps of the genetic code, but much remained uncharted.

 In the decades since, Petersdorf has blazed trails deep into one critical region of DNA.
 Her research has helped illuminate how genetics influence the success or failure of bone marrow transplants, lifesaving treatments for patients with blood cancers and other diseases.
 During these procedures, a patient’s diseased bone marrow is wiped out and replaced with a donor’s healthy, blood-forming stem cells.

 Petersdorf studies the molecular rules that define good matches between donors and patients.
 The better the match, the lower the patient’s risk of complications from the transplant.
 Her work has helped expand the number of lifesaving matches that happen at transplant centers around the world.

 “We’re still exploring this world and teasing apart the genetics of how both patient and donor are contributing to a successful transplant,” she said.
 “We owe it to our patients to keep exploring.”

-She started down this path in 1983, when a medicine residency rotation brought her to Fred Hutchinson Cancer Research Center.
+She started down this path in 1983, when a medicine residency rotation brought her to Fred Hutchinson Cancer Center.
 She studied under Dr. Don Thomas, who would shortly join Watson as a Nobel laureate for pioneering bone marrow transplantation.

 “It was just incredible being taught by Don,” Petersdorf said.
 “The idea that you could replace someone’s immune system and that it could work and save someone’s life was just mindboggling.”